nabilatajrin/predict-new-york-annual-temperature-lstm/README.md

 # predict-new-york-annual-temperature-lstm
-This is a project to predict the annual temparature of new york using LSTM network.
+This repository contains a program to predict the annual temparature of new york using LSTM network.